 A Digital Object Identifier (DOI) is a unique identifier that you can use to enable your data or datasets to be cited just like bibliographic references or other scholarly resources.
-They can also allow for your data to be tracked through metrics systems, such as Almetric, which you can use to measure the use and impact of your data.
-Check here for more information and how to obtain DOI for your research data.
+A DOI will help make research outputs, such as datasets, more findable and citable.
+DOIs allow for your datasets to be tracked through metrics systems, such as Almetric, which you can use to measure the use and impact of your data.

 If you use data created or collected by other researchers you should cite this data as you would any other publication.
 When you cite data, it gives attribution to the original creators and allows the impact of these research outputs to be tracked in a similar manner to traditional outputs.
 How data should be cited can vary between disciplines, so it is always best to check a style guide for the relevant referencing style, with your faculty or with a publisher/repository (if publishing research) to ensure data is cited correctly.